nasa9084/switchbot-exporter/README.md

 # switchbot-exporter

+**!!Currently only supports temperature/humidity comming from switchbot meter!!**

 ## Prometheus Configuration

 The switchbot exporter needs to be passed the target ID as a parameter, this can be done with relabelling (like blackbox exporter)